Matt Coppinger

 Where the ROI Lives

-I've grouped the templates by business function, matching the taxonomy in the AI Planner:
+I've grouped the templates by business function, matching how most enterprises map their AI use cases:

 Customer Operations - ticket classification, knowledge base Q&A, sentiment-driven escalation.
 Consistently 200-900% ROI across every org size.
 High volume plus high automation potential.